Teaching Kids to Be Kind

 She’s different, I get it.
 I encourage her creativity.
 She likes different things than other kids.
 She marches to the beat of a different drum.

 As far as I am aware, she tries to keep to herself.
 Yet, there have been several children who ridicule her on recess.
 They tease her about how she chooses to spend her time.
-More often than not, I hear about how she has been teased for the games she has created.
+More often than not, I hear about how she has been teased for the games and projects she has created.

 My girl is strong.
 And independent.
 And special.
 So we talk about these situations.
 We discuss kindness.
 We discuss conflict.
 I realized that she is going to continue encountering this situation.
 That is simply part of life, so she might as well start learning now how to deal with it.
 I just didn’t expect it to start this soon.